Liwen-Liberty/ImmregInformer/README.md

 # Contacts
-If you have any questions or comments, please feel free to email: byj@hnu.edu.cn.
+If you have any questions or comments, please feel free to email: xuliwen@hnu.edu.cn.

 # License